monsonite/Bit-Slice-CPU/README.md

 # BitSlice

-An investigation of bit serial cpu architectures
+An investigation of bit slice cpu architectures

 Includes a bitslice for the Nand to Tetris "Hack" machine, entirely in 74xx00 2-input Nand Gates.